soilwise-he/soilwise-architecture/README.md

 A repository to co create the SoilWise HE architecture

 ## Live preview

+A fixed production version (for delivery) is published at: https://soilwise-architecture.pages.dev/

-A live read-only version is available at: https://soilwise-he.github.io/soilwise-architecture/
+A living preview version is published at: https://gh-pages.soilwise-architecture.pages.dev/

 ## Software